 It may seem somewhat harsh that the people that put their money into the company to get it started and support it along the way are then likely to receive nothing in the event of a liquidation.

-Of course the plain fact is that when the shareholders bought into the business they were taking a gamble.
-It may have been a calculated one but if things turn out badly then they have to accept the loss of their investment as the likelihood of a dividend at this point is virtually nil.
+Of course, the plain fact is that when the shareholders bought into the business they were taking a gamble.
+It may have been a calculated one but if things turn out worse then they have to accept the loss of their investment as the likelihood of a dividend at this point is virtually nil.

 Liquidation is the last option when a business gets into trouble and so every effort is made to find a different solution.
 That having been said if you find a debtor of yours going down this route you’ll now hopefully be able to find where you are in the order of payment.